abhijit5893/Keysigh_ML/README.md

 To handle 1000s of requests at the same time, we can use a load balancer

-We have 62^8 available random combinations that are difficult to guest and readily available
+We have 62^8 available random combinations that are difficult to guess and readily available

-We can cached some of the most frequented URLs
+We can cache some of the most frequented URLs

 ## Testing